South Korea to hike minimum wage by 2.5% in 2024, smallest in three years

-SEOUL : South Korea has decided to raise the minimum wage by a three-year low of 2.5 per cent in 2024, its Minimum Wage Commission said on Wednesday, amid slowing growth and high inflation.
+SEOUL: South Korea has decided to raise the minimum wage by a three-year low of 2.5 per cent in 2024, its Minimum Wage Commission said on Wednesday (Jul 19), amid slowing growth and high inflation.

 It will be the smallest increase since 2021, when the wage was raised by a record low of 1.5 per cent amid the COVID-19 pandemic.